EdTech

 Bohdan Vasylkiv

 The first efforts to create electronic devices specialized for education resulted in the ‘testing machine’ in 1924.
 This technology allowed pupils to put their knowledge to the test.
-Then, in 30 years, a Harvard Professor, B. F. Skinner, devised the ‘teaching machine’ which allowed schools to provide pupils with programmed tutoring.
-And then in the 60s, it evolved into PLATO – Programmed Logic for Automated Teaching Operations.
+Then, in 30 years, a Harvard Professor, B. F. Skinner, devised the ‘teaching machine’ that allowed schools to provide pupils with programmed tutoring.
+Then in the 60s, it evolved into PLATO – Programmed Logic for Automated Teaching Operations.

-As the 1970s progressed, online learning became increasingly interactive.
-The Open University in the United Kingdom was eager to take benefit of eLearning.
-Their educational system has traditionally been heavily based on distant learning.
+As the 1970s progressed, the variety of online learning platforms became increasingly interactive.
+The Open University in the United Kingdom was eager to take benefit of e-Learning app.
+Their educational system has traditionally been heavily based on remote learning.
 With the growth of the internet, the Open University was able to provide a broader selection of collaborative learning programs, as well as greater interaction with students via email and other means.

 Towards that intention, we’ve highlighted patterns that we feel point to the future of eLearning and its place in teaching.